We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In this article, you can find more tips on how to manage high blood pressure.

-According to the National Center for Complementary and Integrative Health (NCCIH), the following
+According to the National Center for Complementary and Integrative Health (NCCIH), the following may help lower blood pressure:

 - meditation, yoga, qi gong, and tai chi